Michaelangel007/you_have_to_win_the_game_world_map/README.md

 * ![Single Column import](pics/import_2e_worldmap.png)

-However looking at the rooms ...
+However, looking at the rooms ...

 * ![Single Column import](pics/import_2f_better.png)

-.. there are 2 problems:
+... there are 2 problems:

 * The first few columns look like junk
 * The left edge of the room gets out of "sync".
 It slowly drifts.